NEBRASKA FROM A TO Z

 Click on highlighted word for more information.

 A IS FOR AGRICULTURE & ARCHAEOLOGY

-Nebraska has many BRIDGES including Historic Bridges, 6 Suspension Bridges, and several Covered Bridges.
+Nebraska has many BRIDGES including Suspension Bridges, and Covered Bridges.
 The Lake Helen Footbridge spans the Gothenburg Canal.
+Many bridges are on the list of Historic Bridges in Nebraska.
 The Historic Bridge Foundation advocates for the preservation of historic bridges.
 The Blair Bridge has an interesting history.
 The Bob Kerrey Pedestrian Bridge is the first bridge to link 2 states.
-C IS FOR CAPITAL, COMMUNICATION, & COUNTIES

 All forms of COMMUNICATION is available throughout Nebraska including newspapers, magazines, radio, television, telephone, and Internet.
 The state has 2 telephone area codes - 308 & 402.
 There are many Web Cams , and Internet service is available throughout the state.

 Nebraska has 93 COUNTIES and each county has its own license plate prefix.
 Douglas County has the largest population and Arthur has the smallest population.
 The largest county is Cherry County and the smallest is Sarpy.The term county is the level of local government below the state itself.

 The State Dance is the Square Dance.
 This type of dance is performed by groups of four couples.
 Dancers follow the directions of a "caller" and most of the music is provided by fiddles, banjos, and guitars.
 The State Song is Beautiful Nebraska.